Buy Now, Pay Later Explained: How BNPL Works, Top Providers and Hidden Costs

 Taking on debt like this can lead to unnecessary risks.
 According to the Ca. Dept of Financial Protection and Innovation, there are three main risks of using BNPL services:

 BNPL loans make it easy to get overextended: BNPL services drive long-lasting increases in spending behavior.
-People who use them are more likely to spend more than they planned over an extended period (this is supported by an HBR study).
+People who use them are more likely to spend more than they planned over an extended period.

-BNPL companies are likely harvesting your data: Many BNPL lenders collect data on your spending and borrowing habits.
+BNPL companies may be harvesting your data: Many BNPL lenders collect data on your spending and borrowing habits.
 Then, they’ll use this data to target you with ads that encourage you to borrow more.
-As the saying goes, “If the product is free, then it means you’re the product.”

-You can get burned by fees: Despite the simple payment structure, many borrowers still end up getting stung by convenience fees, late fees, or confusing repayment conditions.
+You can get burned by fees: Despite the simple payment structure, borrowers may still get stung by convenience fees, late fees, or confusing repayment terms.

 While buy now, pay later loans can still be a good option for interest-free spending, it’s important to remember that other financing options may be a better fit for certain expenses.